Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Introduction

-Entanglement in the \ttbar system was observed by the ATLAS~\cite{ATLAS:2023fsd} and CMS~\cite{CMS:2024pts,CMS:2024zkc} collaborations at the LHC.
-These results manifested the entanglement at the highest energy ever probed.
-Nevertheless, the evaluation of other measures of quantum correlations from the experimental data is still lacking in the literature.
-Based on the CMS doubly differential measurement of the \ttbar spin density matrix, performed in the lepton+jets channel in the helicity and beam bases at $\sqrt{s}=13$~TeV~\cite{CMS:2025brx,CMS:2024zkc}, we evaluate quantum discord, steering, Bell correlation, and magic.
-These quantum observables are evaluated for the first time using LHC data.
+Entanglement in the \ttbar system was observed by the ATLAS~\cite{ATLAS:2023fsd} and CMS~\cite{CMS:2024pts,CMS:2024zkc,CMS:2025brx} collaborations at the LHC.
+These results demonstrated entanglement at the highest energy ever probed.
+Based on these data, it was reported that in some regions of phase space, the spin states of the top quark and antiquark are separable, yet they exhibit nonzero discord and magic~\cite{Fabbrichesi:2025psr}.
+Nevertheless, the evaluation of the quantum-correlation hierarchy from the experimental data is still lacking in the literature.
+Based on the CMS doubly differential measurement of the \ttbar spin density matrix, performed in the lepton+jets channel in the helicity and beam bases at $\sqrt{s}=13$~TeV~\cite{CMS:2025brx,CMS:2024zkc}, we evaluate quantum discord, steerability, Bell correlation, and magic.